neutrons/data_workflow/docs/users/General_user.rst

 At the bottom of the page there is a table describing the processing status of the particular data file.

-For example, runs that are actively collecting data will display a status of *“Acquiring”*.
-Once acquisition finishes, the run may move to a *“Processing”* status, and finally show *“Complete”* once processing is done.

 Any error messages will show up in red.
 Please communicate with your local contact about any such occurrences.